 According to an article by ABC News, the most common birthday in the United States is October fifth.
 Just how will all those Americans celebrate their birthday?
 In the USA, the focus is on celebrating the birthday with the person's friends and family.

 According to ABC Central West, the Chinese typically only celebrate certain birthdays: the first, 10th, 60th, 70th, and 80th.
 The 60th birthday is important to the Chinese because it is seen as completing a full zodiac (12 x 5 = 60).
+While they don't celebrate their birthday each year, they do hold fast to unique traditions when the birthday celebrations roll around.

 A very important tradition in Mexican culture is the Quinceanera, which is traditionally celebrated on a young woman's fifteenth birthday.
 The celebration is meant to mark the young girl's movement into womanhood and is complete with a formal gown, dancing, and a tiered cake.
 It is comparable to a wedding reception in its scope.